eProsima/Integration-Service-docs/docs/examples.rst

 Examples
 ========

+A compulsory prerequisite for running the examples below, is to have :code:`integration-service` correctly installed as explained in the introductory section :ref:`Getting Started <getting started>`.
+Please be sure to follow all the necessary steps before proceeding.

+Also notice that, for being able to run :code:`integration-service` with the :code:`soss` command by the end of each example, the shell must be fully overlaid with the sourcing of any colcon-built packages required by the specific
+use-case:

+ - The :code:`soss` installation, if this has been made by following the installation manual.
+ - The :code:`integration-service` installation, as explained in the :ref:`Getting Started <getting started>` section.
+ - The specific **System-Handle** installation required by the example (e. g., :code:`SOSS-FIWARE`, :code:`SOSS-SOMPE/IP` ..)

 ROS2
 ^^^^

-This examples ties to illustrate the :ref:`DDS Bridge` use-case.
+This example is intended to illustrate the :ref:`DDS Bridge` use-case.

-In this example, `integration-service` is going to put into communication a `ROS 2` talker-listener example with `Fast-RTPS` HelloWorld example.
+In this example, :code:`integration-service` is going to put into communication a :code:`ROS2` *talker-listener* example with a :code:`Fast-RTPS` *HelloWorld* example.

-First of all, the following requirements must be met:
+To get it working, the following requirements must be met:

-- ROS 2 (Crystal or superior) with talker-listener example working.
+- Having :code:`ROS2` (Crystal or superior) installed, with the *talker-listener* example working.
-- Fast-RTPS (at least v1.9.2) with HelloWorld example.
+- Having :code:`Fast-RTPS` installed (at least v1.9.2), with the *HelloWorld* example working.

-- `Integration-service` installed with `SOSS-ROS2`.
+**Note**: If you built the :code:`integration-service` and/or :code:`ROS2` packages with colcon, please make sure to have done all the required sourcing of the colcon overlays or, in alternative, to have added the opportune source commands to the .bashrc file, as explained in the :ref:`Getting Started <getting started>` section.

 Open three terminals:

-- In the first terminal, execute a `ROS 2` talker
+- In the first terminal, execute a :code:`ROS2` *talker*

 .. code-block:: bash

     ros2 run demo_nodes_cpp talker

-- In the second terminal, execute the `Fast-RTPS` HelloWorld subscriber
+- In the second terminal, execute the :code:`Fast-RTPS` HelloWorld *subscriber*

 .. code-block:: bash

     ./HelloWorldExample subscriber

-Both application don't communicate due to the incompatibility of their `DDS` configuration, **topic** and **type**.
+At this point, the two applications cannot communicate due to the incompatibility of their **topic** and **type** in their :code:`DDS` configuration.
+This is where :code:`integration-service` comes into play to make this communication possible.

-- In the third terminal, execute `integration-service` using the `dds_ros2_string.yaml` config file located in the folder `soss-dds/examples/udp/`.
+- In the third terminal, execute :code:`integration-service` using the :code:`dds_ros2_string.yaml` configuration file located in the :code:`soss-dds/examples/udp/` folder.

 .. code-block:: bash

     soss soss-dds/examples/udp/dds_ros2_string.yaml

-Once `integration-service` is executed, both `DDS` application will start communicating.
+Once the last command is executed, the two :code:`DDS` applications will start communicating.

-If you want to test the other way, launch `ROS 2` listener, HelloWorld publisher and the same `integration-service` command.
+To test the same communication the other way around, launch the :code:`ROS2` *listener*, the  HelloWorld *publisher* and the same :code:`soss` command.

 .. _comment_1: Currently, soss-ros2-test is failing to compile, so `std_msgs/String` isn't being generated.